OWASP/www-chapter-new-zealand/index.md

 ### Call for Organisers

-OWASP New Zealand currently has active Meetups in three cities - Auckland, Christchurch, and Wellington.
+OWASP New Zealand currently has active Meetups in three cities - Auckland, Hamilton, and Christchurch.
 If you're interested in helping organise one of our Meetups, please contact the Chapter Leader in that city.

-If you are located in another New Zealand city, and would be willing and able to host a Meetup there (at least four times per year), then we'd love to hear from you.
+If you are located in another New Zealand city (especially Wellington), and would be willing and able to host a Meetup there (at least four times per year), then we'd love to hear from you.

 ### The OWASP New Zealand Board